-The Open Championships – Royal Birkdale 2018 – Corporate Packages and VIP Tickets
+The Open Championships – Carnoustie 2018 – Corporate Packages and VIP Tickets

 Since 1860, The Open Golf Tournament has been played across some of the world’s most famed links courses, generating an astonishing legacy of world class champions.